Igneel-98/Library-Management-System/README.md

 # Library-Management-System
-This is Library Management project which uses JAVA (GUI and Backend) and MYSQL (Database).
+This is Library Management project which uses JAVA (Backend) and MYSQL (Database).